 - Insurance companies selling Medigap policies are required to make Plan A available.
-If they offer any other Medigap plan, they must also offer either Medigap Plan C or Plan F. Not all types of Medigap policies may be available in your state.
-See pages 42-44 if you live in Massachusetts, Minnesota, or Wisconsin.
-If you need more information, call your State Insurance Department or State Health Insurance Assistance Program.
-See pages 47-48 for your state's phone number. - Plans D and G-Plans D and G effective on or after June 1, 2010, have different benefits than D or G Plans bought before June 1, 2010. - Plans no longer for sale Plans E, H, I, and J are no longer sold, but, if you already have one, you can generally keep it.
+If they offer any other Medigap policy, they must also offer either Plan C or Plan F. Not all types of Medigap policies may be available in your state.
+See pages 42-44 if you live in Massachusetts, Minnesota, or Wisconsin. - Plans D and G effective on or after June 1, 2010, have different benefits than Plans D or G bought before June 1, 2010. - Plans E, H, I, and J are no longer sold, but, if you already have one, you can generally keep it.

-The chart below shows basic information about the different benefits that Medigap policies cover.
-If a percentage appears, the Medigap plan covers that percentage of the benefit, and you're responsible to pay the rest.
+This chart shows basic information about the different benefits that Medigap policies cover.
+If a percentage appears, the Medigap plan covers that percentage of the benefit, and you must pay the rest.